bokobza/bitcoin-interview-questions/README.md

-# Bitcoin interview Questions
+# Bitcoin Interview Questions

-Here is a list of Bitcoin-specific questions for interviewers and interviewees.
+Here is an interesting list of Bitcoin-specific questions.
 It can help you prepare for an interview, regardless of which side of the table you sit.

 Some of the questions are pretty open-ended and only require the interviewee to show how much they know about a certain subject, even if they don't know all of its intricate details.